New Forecast: Huge Hurricane Larry Churning In Atlantic; Latest Projected Path

 With eventual landfall possible in Canada, "significant swells will likely reach the eastern United States coastline after Labor Day," the National Hurricane Center.
 "These swells are likely to cause life-threatening surf and rip current conditions."

 Larry should approach Bermuda as a major hurricane on Thursday, Sept.
 9. For the latest projected track released by the NWS NOAA National Hurricane Center on Tuesday afternoon, Sept.
-7, click on the third image above.
+7.

 There's still uncertainty surrounding its path, and given its strength, and the uncertainty in forecasting the speed and strength of hurricanes this unpredictable season, it should be closely monitored.